Introduction

 HU = extract_quartic(system)

-The matrices and tensor only contain the quadratic/quartic terms of the Hamiltonian.
-The terms containing more fermionic operators are not extracted!
+The matrices and tensor only contain the quadratic and quartic terms of the Hamiltonian respecitvely.
+The terms containing in excess of fermionic operators are not extracted.

 2.4 Serialize the spin-bath model Hamiltonian with struqture (hqs_spin_mapper.struqture_interface)

-The transformed Hamiltonian can be exported to an instance of struqture_py.mixed_systems.MixedHamiltonianSystem for use in other HQS software or for storage in a file.
+The transformed Hamiltonian can be exported to an instance of struqture_py.mixed_systems.MixedHamiltonianSystem for use in other HQS software or for serialization.

 from hqs_spin_mapper.struqture_interface import get_struqture_description